FileZ/FileZ/doc/INSTALL.markdown

 #### Ldap Identification

 Ldap connection is defined under the '[user_factory_options]' section of filez.ini.
-The only mandatory parameter is 'host'.
+By default, Filez use an anonymous connection, the only mandatory parameter is 'host'.
 But you may need some additionnal configuration, a list of all possible options can be found here :
 <http://framework.zend.com/manual/en/zend.ldap.api.html>

 Example configuration :